 - Soaking encourages the production of beneficial enzymes

 - Increases the amounts of vitamins

 - Makes proteins more readily available for absorption

 - Helps neutralize toxins in the colon and keep the colon clean

-By soaking we boost the production of beneficial enzymes like lactobacilli and other helpful organisms to break down and neutralize a big portion of the enzyme inhibitors and toxins in grains.
-So we also get some good bacterias while we’re at it!
+By soaking, we boost the production of beneficial enzymes like lactobacilli and other helpful organisms to break down and neutralize a big portion of the enzyme inhibitors and toxins in grains.
+So we also get some good bacteria while we’re at it!

 HOW LONG AND IN WHAT?

 A minimum of seven hours in warm/room temperature water will neutralize the seeds natural defense.

 You can enjoy your soaked batch wet, or store it in the refrigerator.
 Usually, to prolong their lifespan, anything soaked should be dried in a dehydrator or oven on the lowest possible setting 40-50°C to remove all moisture.